Susquehanna University: Founding and coeducation

 On September 1, 1858, the Missionary Institute of the Evangelical Lutheran Church and Susquehanna Female College were established and legally recognized 23 days later.
-It had two departments: the theology department and the classical department.
+It had two departments, the theology department and the classical department.
 In 1873, the sister college disbanded and the institute became co-educational.

 The institute officially became known as Susquehanna University in 1895.
+Its name shows its location in the Susquehanna Valley, near the eponymous river for which the Susquehanna Synod of the Evangelical Lutheran Church in the United States was named.

-20th century
+20th century development

 The 20th century brought many changes.
 The institution had recently begun offering bachelor degrees and changed its name to reflect that.
 In 1903, the board approved Susquehanna’s colors, orange and maroon.

-By the 1920s, student enrollment skyrocketed, accommodations were refurbished and the campus expanded, and academic departments and offerings were enhanced.
+By the 1920s, student enrollment skyrocketed, accommodations were refurbished, the campus expanded, and academic departments and offerings were enhanced.

+Recent developments

+In 2018, Susquehanna expanded to offer a master of education.